Coronavirus in the Canary Islands: 136 New Cases & 6,670 Active Cases on 24 September

 Covid-19 cases in the Canary Islands confirmed among the immigrant arriving on illegal boats

 There have been several cases of Covid-19 confirmed among the immigrant arriving on the Canarias coasts, but all the persons who tested positive were isolated and the other people who arrived along with them on the same boat are also quarantined.
 So there's no need to worry if you have plans to come over on holiday on the island.

 The Canarian Minister of Health has requested that the central government repeatedly to separate in the statistics the outbreaks of the people that arrive in on boats as immigrants from the rest of the cases detected in the general population.

-These confirmed cases were confirmed among the immigrants who have arrived on the island on boats coming from Morrocco mainly, so they are in quarantine and there is no outbreak of Covid-19 among the general population of Fuerteventura.
+These confirmed cases were detected among the immigrants who have arrived on the island on boats coming from Morrocco mainly, so they are in quarantine and there is no outbreak of Covid-19 among the general population of Fuerteventura.

 According to the General Director of Public Health, these outbreaks do not represent a high threat for the local community and for tourists, as the immigrants are being tested as soon as they arrive and the ones who are positive are kept in controlled isolation, while the ones who are negative are quarantined and then retested after 10 days.